-Cultural Resources Question Information and Justification Please describe all ground disturbing activities associated with the project (including pipeline installation, service line installation, gas meter replacements, metering station construction or demolition, etc.).
+Cultural Resources Question Information and Justification Please describe all ground disturbing activities associated with the project (including pipeline installation, service line installation, gas meter Open trench ground disturbance will be a minimum of 18-inches wide by 24-inches deep. replacements, metering station construction or demolition, etc.).
 What is the maximum depth, width and length of excavations for each activity involving ground disturbance?
+Directional drilling will be a minimum of 24 inches deep.
+Main line open cut pits for taps, tieins, and service connections will be a minimum of 24 inches long by 24 inches wide by 48 inches deep.

-The primary construction methods used will be installation by directional bore or replacement through open cut trenching adjacent to existing pipe.
-The project will use both directional boring as well as open cut trenching with a mini excavator, up to a depth of 30 inches.
-The size of the bore pit will be 20 feet by 6 feet.
-Will ground disturbance take place entirely in existing ROW or utility easements?
-Will it be restricted entirely to paved areas or will some disturbance take place in grassy, undisturbed, or natural areas?
-Yes, disturbance will take place in existing ROW, with some work occurring in grassy areas next to driveways/roadways.
-Has the entire project area (width, length and depth) been previously disturbed by the original installation or other activities?
-If so, provide documentation or a description of prior ground disturbances, such as road or utility cross sections, plans or as-builts.
+Will ground disturbance take place entirely in The new pipe location will vary between 15 to 60 existing ROW or utility easements?
+Will it be feet within ROW with a work buffer of 10 feet restricted entirely to paved areas or will some inside the right-of-way and a minimum depth of 24 disturbance take place in grassy, undisturbed, or inches. natural areas?
+No, some of the pipelines will be installed in grassy areas of the road ROW.
+The pipeline also runs behind many of the houses in existing utility right of ways that have already been disturbed by installation of original gas, water and electric utilities.
+Has the entire project area (width, length and depth) Yes, the project area has previously been disturbed been previously disturbed by the original by utility infrastructure installation of water, sewer installation or other activities?
+If so, provide gas and communications. documentation or a description of prior ground disturbances, such as road or utility cross sections, plans or as-builts.
 If documentation is not available provide justification for how the ground was previously disturbed.
-Yes.
-This project is to replace old pipelines in areas that have been previously disturbed.
-Does the project involve any physical impacts to buildings or structures?
+Does the project involve any physical impacts to No. buildings or structures?
 Please provide a description of the work that may affect buildings or structures and provide addresses and a map showing the locations.
-No. Please describe the project area and provide several photographs to show the character of the project area and surrounding properties.
-Is it a residential or commercial area?
-Are the nearby properties old or modern?
-Streetscapes and views looking down the ROW to show flanking properties are preferred.
-Please provide a photo key or captions to identify where the photos were taken and what they are showing.
-The project area is a mixture of commercial and residential properties.
-Properties are a mixture of old and modern.
+Please describe the project area and provide several The project area includes both residential and photographs to show the character of the project commercial areas.
+There is a mix of old and new area and surrounding properties.
+Is it a residential building fabric within the project boundary.
+The or commercial area?
+Are the nearby properties old current pipeline in the historic downtown area and or modern?
+Streetscapes and views looking down residential neighborhoods runs behind the the ROW to show flanking properties are preferred. buildings primarily in alleys, within rights-of-way Please provide a photo key or captions to identify or behind buildings where the photos were taken and what they are showing.
 Does the project involve construction or installation of any new aboveground components?
 If so, describe the components, identify their location and provide representative images of the components.
-No.